mitrefccace/iam/README.md

 $  rm -rf /opt/tomcat
 ```

-See the installation log file `/opt/tomcat/webapps/ace1/install.log` for errors.
-Low disk space could be the cause.
-If so, increase disk space.
+##### Low disk space

-See the tomcat log files in  `/opt/tomcat/logs` for errors.
+Low disk space will prevent OpenAM from deploying.
+Make sure the disk has sufficient disk space to run OpenAM.
+See the installation log file `/opt/tomcat/webapps/ace1/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.

 ---